-Program Synopsis: The CCTAY program, which opened its doors in July 2007, provides comprehensive services for young adults (TAY) delivered by a team comprised of compassionate, committed multidisciplinary staff.
+The Fred Finch CCTAY program provides comprehensive services for young adults or Tranisition Aged Youth (TAY) delivered by a team comprised of compassionate, committed multidisciplinary staff.
 The program’s primary goals are to assist young adults in achieving their recovery-oriented goals, help them obtain and stabilize in housing, and build self-sufficiency skills to help them function effectively in their homes and communities.

 Data show that participants in the program reach and maintain increased stability in their lives, including reduced hospitalizations and law enforcement contacts, as well as safe, stable housing options.
 As part of their recovery process, participants are encouraged to explore and discover meaningful life goals.